nilesh-tawari/ChronQC/examples/custom_db_example/readme.md

 ## Using the ChronQC plots

 ChronQC is designed to be interactive.
 ChronQC plots can be adjusted to a time period and are zoomable.
 Mousing over a point displays its associated data such as run ID, sample IDs, and corresponding values.
 To use the annotation feature of ChronQC plots, start the annotation database connectivity by using `chronqc annotation` command.
+Default port used for annotation server is 8000, this can be customized by using --port option.
 Then open the ChronQC output html in a recent browser (tested on: Google Chrome and Mozilla Firefox).
 Users can record notes and corrective actions on the plots by clicking on a point or selecting a date.
 User notes and corrective actions are stored for long-term recordkeeping in the SQLite ChronQC annotations database.
 The plots are interlinked so that when an individual point or date is annotated in one graph, the same annotation appears on other graphs.
 By linking plots with the ChronQC annotations database, users can see the notes and corrective actions recorded previously.